The human brain has a negativity bias and we are alive today because of this!

 As humans we respond to stressful situations in different ways.
 When we feel fearful or anxious about situations we’re in, we respond automatically.

 And next time you experience something fantastic – however small that might be, let it sink in and feel really good about yourself!
-It’s the only place where you are in charge of your power – nothing more can be done about the past, and you can’t yet do anything about the future.
-Right here, right now, it’s OK!
+Learn to love the happy!

 PS Do you agree humans have a tendency to negativity or are you a cheerful person?
 Do let me know in the Comments below.